Peiffap/minicp/userguide/source/learning_minicp/part_3.rst

                 }
             }
         }
-        private void expandNode(Stack<Alternative> alternatives, SearchStatistics statistics) {
+        private void expandNode(Stack<Procedure> alternatives, SearchStatistics statistics) {
            // TODO
         }

 The idea of this solution is wrap the push/pop/alternative execution inside `Alternative` closure objects as illustrated on the next figure showing the stack after the root node expansion at line 3.

 .. image:: ../_static/stackalternatives.svg